Ye be aboot tae rede this pro-log-yew thingy. Garey writ whut he thinks ye’ll nede tae unnerstand afore ye redes ither posts on this webeysit.

 Third, I recently finished reading the Discworld novels in order of publication.
 I will be discussing them here in that same order.
 Some people – Terry included – don’t think you should read The Colour of Magic and The Light Fantastic as your first books in the Discworld experience.
 One argument against doing so is that Terry hadn’t fully realized what the Disc was all about yet, so you should start with one that describes a more mature world and universe.

 My problem with that comes in two parts.
 One, then when do you read those first two books?
 And, if you start somewhere else, where do you go next?
 How do you navigate the rest of the series?
 By starting at the beginning of the series, your path is well-marked and you get to learn about Discworld right along with the author.
-So what if it’s not the “best” (for a given value of best) of the books available to you?
+If it’s not the “best” (for a given value of best) of the books available to you, so what?
 Sooner or later, you’ll get to all of them, if you stick with me.

 If you’re going to follow my second journey through these books, it’s probably a good idea to have the book in question in front of you and to be reading the section(s) that I’m reading (or have just read) just before I wrote what you read here.
 Make sense?
 I’ll try to make it obvious as to which part of which book I’m writing about, so you can follow along.

 I think that’s all you need to know for now.
 Oh, maybe one more thing.
 I have no set schedule for posting new review articles.
 Sorry.
 I’ll be posting frequently, but don’t count on a new blurb every Tuesday.
 Most of Terry’s books don’t have chapters, so I can’t normally use that as a guide for posting.
-And I’m not going to wait until I finish a whole book (or chapter) to talk with you about it.
-I intend to write when the spirit moves me, which should be quite often – at least a few times per week.
+And I’m not always going to wait until I finish a whole book (or chapter) to talk with you about it.
+I intend to write when the spirit moves me, which should be quite often – maybe.

 So I hope you think this will be as much fun as I do and will come back to look for more of my thoughts about Discworld (and other stories I’ve read later).
 Perhaps you’ll even bookmark or favorite my site.
 I would consider it an honor should you so choose.